Discover the key differences between UX and UI design—and figure out which is the better career path for you.

 Now we have a clear-cut definition of both UX and UI, let’s consider the key differences between the two.

-2. Understanding their key differences
+2. Understanding the key differences between UX and UI design

 As Rahul Varshney, co-creator of Foster.fm puts it: